* U.S. inventories fall 2.4 mln barrels in week to Oct.27

 * Outside U.S., OPEC-lead supply cuts tighten markets

-SINGAPORE, Nov 2 (Reuters) - Oil prices held steady on Thursday as U.S. crude inventories fell despite a rise in production, while outside the United States an OPEC-led supply cut continued to tighten the market.
+SINGAPORE, Nov 2 (Reuters) - Oil prices edged up on Thursday as U.S. crude inventories fell despite a rise in production, while outside the United States an OPEC-led supply cut continued to tighten the market.

-Brent futures, the international benchmark for oil prices, were at $60.49 per barrel at 0040 GMT, flat from their last close.
+Brent futures, the international benchmark for oil prices, were at $60.64 per barrel at 0219 GMT, up 15 cents or 0.3 percent from their last close.
 Brent has risen more than 35 percent since its 2017-lows last June.

-U.S. West Texas Intermediate (WTI) crude was at $54.25 a barrel, down 5 cents from the last settlement, but is still some 30 percent above its 2017-low in June.
+U.S. West Texas Intermediate (WTI) crude was at $54.36 a barrel, up 6 cents from the last settlement, and some 30 percent above its 2017-low in June.

 Traders said oil markets were being supported by falling U.S. commercial crude oil inventories despite rising output.

 U.S. commercial crude oil inventories fell by 2.4 million barrels in the week to Oct.
 27 to 454.9 million barrels, according to data from the Energy Information Administration (EIA) on Wednesday. <C-STK-T-EIA>